 Cross Country Healthcare (CCRN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the provider of health care staffing and workforce management services had lost 4.88% in the past month.
-In that same time, the Business Services sector lost 5.54%, while the S&P 500 lost 3.26%.
+Heading into today, shares of the provider of health care staffing and workforce management services had lost 4.73% over the past month, outpacing the Business Services sector's loss of 5.42% and the S&P 500's loss of 5.54% in that time.

-Wall Street will be looking for positivity from Cross Country Healthcare as it approaches its next earnings report date.
-This is expected to be February 23, 2022.
+Cross Country Healthcare will be looking to display strength as it nears its next earnings release, which is expected to be February 23, 2022.
 The company is expected to report EPS of $1.35, up 610.53% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $611.4 million, up 183.57% from the year-ago period.

-Any recent changes to analyst estimates for Cross Country Healthcare should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for Cross Country Healthcare.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 11.23% higher within the past month.
-Cross Country Healthcare is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 11.23% higher.
+Cross Country Healthcare is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Cross Country Healthcare is holding a Forward P/E ratio of 12.89.
-Its industry sports an average Forward P/E of 12.89, so we one might conclude that Cross Country Healthcare is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that Cross Country Healthcare has a Forward P/E ratio of 12.5 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.45.

-Also, we should mention that CCRN has a PEG ratio of 0.6.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Staffing Firms stocks are, on average, holding a PEG ratio of 1.07 based on yesterday's closing prices.
+We can also see that CCRN currently has a PEG ratio of 0.58.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Staffing Firms industry currently had an average PEG ratio of 0.94 as of yesterday's close.

 Click to get this free report